Drug policy of Portugal

 The drug policy of Portugal, informally called the "drug strategy", was put in place in 2000, and came into effect in July 2001.
-Its purpose was to reduce the number of new HIV/AIDS cases in the country, as it was estimated around half of new cases came from injection drug use.
+Created by the Decree-Law n.
+130 -A/2001 and under the jurisdiction of the Commissions for the Dissuasion of Drug Addiction, its purpose was to reduce the number of new HIV/AIDS cases in the country, as it was estimated around half of new cases came from injection drug use.
+This new approach focused on public health as opposed to public-order priorities by decriminalizing public and private use and possession of all drugs.
+Under this new policy when the police encounter individuals using or in possession of drugs, the substance is confiscated and the individual is referred to a Dissuasion Commission.

 The policy consisted of multiple methods to reduce the spread of HIV, among which were harm reduction efforts, information to the public and in particular to populations most at risk about how HIV is spread, establishing treatment facilities and easier access to substitution treatment for drug addicts, establishing so-called dissuasion commissions to persuade drug addicts to go into treatment, and all drug treatment and control units were reorganized into one comprehensive unit.
 In addition, the existing practice of giving drug addicts a waiver for drug possession was codified in a new law.
 The law (Drug Law 30/2000) maintained the status of illegality for using or possessing any drug for personal use without authorization.
 However, for persons addicted to said drug, their case was now deemed an administrative offence.
 The authority to impose penalties or sanctions in these cases was transferred from the police and justice system to so-called dissuasion commissions if the amount possessed was no more than a ten-day supply of that substance.